'The Dark Pictures Anthology: Little Hope' has been delayed

 The anthology is set to span multiple games, each with their own individual story.
 Last year saw the release of the first instalment with The Dark Pictures Anthology: Man of Medan.

 Little Hope focuses around witch-hunting and places a cast of characters in an abandoned town after a bus crash.
-The group witness the execution to a group who look exactly like them.
-Players will piece together the mystery and ultimately determine the outcome for their characters.
+The group then witness the execution of a group who look exactly like them; players will piece together the mystery and ultimately determine the outcome for their characters.

-COVID-19 has caused other delays across the gaming industry.
+COVID-19 has caused many other delays across the gaming industry.
 The Last Of Us Part II was delayed indefinitely back in April due to working from home challenges.
-It was later announced that it would be released on June 19.
+It was later announced that the game would be released on June 19.

 Other games such as Kerbal Space Program 2 have also been subjected to delays with the developers stating: “With everything going on today due to the COVID-19 outbreak, we’re facing many unique challenges that require more time to safely iterate, create, test and make Kerbal Space Program 2 as great as it can be.”